tj/commander/README.txt

 Small, intuative gem for creating executables.
 Commander bridges the gap between other terminal related libraries you know and love (OptionParser, HighLine).
-Although Commander is generally used for sub-command driven programs, although support for unary executables do and will continue to be supported.

 == Features: